Faculty Stories: Dominik Berger, Content Strategist

 This intensive 12-week Bootcamp gets you ready for your future job as Growth & Digital Marketing Specialist.
 From a solid foundation in digital marketing strategy, we deep dive into topics such as social media, content marketing, SEO, programmatic advertising, e-commerce and growth hacking.
 We’ll introduce you to all the necessary tools and you’ll learn from expert practitioners.
 We combine hands-on workshops, informal fireside chats, and project work where you work in groups and on your own.
 When finishing this course you will have a state-of-the-art skillset to work in growth & digital marketing.

 Classes will be held in English, preparing students for an international career.
 In addition, the course is limited to a maximum of 20 people, which allows to respond individually to the needs of students.
-An included goodie on top is the trip to Talent Garden in Madrid, where you will work on an international project.
+An included goodie on top is the trip to one of our international Talent Garden campuses, where you will work on an international project.